Updated July 16, 2019

 Accreditation is the system that establishes and assesses educational standards and that enables institutions such as Hampshire to operate as a college.
 Hampshire is accredited by the New England Commission of Higher Education (formerly known as NEASC, the New England Association of Schools and Colleges).
 Hampshire is focused on maintaining its accreditation enabling it to continue to operate as an accredited institution of higher education.
 Please see the recent FAQs on Hampshire's accreditation status.

 We remain committed to services and programs to support international and domestic students of color, and we are drawing on the experience and expertise of current staff to assume expanded positions in this area.
-As long as we have international students on campus, Hampshire is committed to providing the necessary visa and related programming services that are necessary for students to maintain their F-1 visa status.
+As long as we have international students on campus, Hampshire is committed to providing visa and related programming services that are necessary for students to maintain their F-1 visa status.